dmitru/tg-chatbot-experiments/p02_transcribe_audio/README.md

 3. Create a venv, Python 3.10, activate it: `source .venv/bin/activate`
 4. Install packages: `pip install -r requirements.txt`
 5. Run it! `python ./main.py`

+# Deployment

+As of 2023-07-24 it's deployed to a Digitalocean droplet.